 Now that you have a budget, an estimated guest count, and a few potential wedding dates in mind, you have all the information you need to book a wedding venue—one of the most important parts of our how to plan a wedding guide.
 Read online reviews of wedding venues near you, visit a in person, and work with your partner to find your dream wedding location.
 Once you’ve thoroughly read your venue’s contract and signed on the dotted line, you’ve officially set a date for your wedding—and the real fun begins!

 Note: Some couples hire a wedding planner before choosing a venue, others wait until afterwards—it all depends on the type of assistance you need.

 Pretty much immediately after you announce your engagement, your loved ones will ask: “Where are you registered?”
 When thinking about how to plan your wedding step by step, it’s a good idea to create your wedding registry relatively early on in the process.
 Your family members and friends may want to purchase engagement gifts—you can always make changes and additions to your registry later on.

-Setting up a wedding website is the easiest way to do keep your guests in the loop.
+Setting up a wedding website is the easiest way to do keep your guests in the loop, and one of the most important steps to planning a wedding.
 Make sure to include all of the important information about your big day on your website—date, location, travel information, room block details, and more.
 Now’s also the time to create your wedding hashtag to use on social media leading up to your wedding day.